 Imagine Peace Tower

-The electricity for the light comes entirely from Reykjavik Energy, which produces the electricity from geothermal power.
-The construction and installation of the IMAGINE PEACE TOWER was done in collaboration between Yoko Ono, the City of Reykjavik, Reykjavik Art Museum and Reykjavik Energy.
+The electricity for the light comes entirely from Reykjavik Energy, which produces electricity from geothermal power.
+The construction and installation of the IMAGINE PEACE TOWER were done in collaboration between Yoko Ono, the City of Reykjavik, Reykjavik Art Museum, and Reykjavik Energy.

 Iceland has been ranked as the most peaceful country in the world seven years in a row, according to the annual Global Peace Index compiled by the Institute for Economics and Peace.

 • 21st – 31st December